Written by Sherlock SEO Agency

 To get started, visit Google Search Console and sign in with your Google account.

-1. Submitting a sitemap
+1. Submit a sitemap

-2. Discover the common keywords that people google
+2. Discover common keywords that people google

-Anyone who finds your website through organic search has used a specific specific search term to get there.
+Anyone who finds your website through organic search has used a specific search term to get there.
 Google Search Console shows you the most common keywords that bring people to your website.

 3. Identify the most popular pages

-5. Learn which devices they use
+5. Learn what devices they use

-For anyone who is focused on SEO, this is important information to have access to.
+For anyone focused on SEO, this is important information to have access to.
 Backlinks are one of the biggest ranking factors so every time another website links to your website, your website authority increases in the eyes of Google’s algorithm.